sevyharris/MonteCoffee/documentation/tutorials/tof.rst

 >>> from user_events import A, B, X, Z
 >>> events = [A, B, X, Z]

-Where X is the forward reaction of a step that generates the product molecuke, and Z is the reverse reaction that consumes one product molecule.
+Where X is the forward reaction of a step that generates the product molecule, and Z is the reverse reaction that consumes one product molecule.
 To calculate the system's overall TOF, we load in the time, and events that were executed (see :ref:`output <output>`)

 .. code-block:: python